 Several limitations in our current analysis should be noted.
 First, we have not accounted for the contribution of peculiar velocities to the observed redshift, which can introduce an additional uncertainty of $\sim 1$--$2\%$ in $H_0$ for nearby sources.
 This effect becomes important when the cosmological redshift is comparable to the typical peculiar-velocity dispersion.
 Second, the galaxy catalogs used in this work cover only small sky areas, making our measurements highly sensitive to the large-scale structure in the host field.
-A comparison of COSMOS and SHELA shows that field-specific clustering can introduce noticeable biases that grow with increasing numbers of events.
+A comparison of COSMOS and SHELA shows that field-specific clustering can introduce strong statistical fluctuations that persist with increasing numbers of events.
 In COSMOS, the limited field size causes introduces a systematic in the $H_0$ posterior that reflects the region's large-scale structure; in SHELA, which is almost 30 times larger, the effect is must less pronounced, though the lower fill-factor artificially narrows the posterior.
 We expect that for real GW detections, which occur all over the sky, the effects of field-specific clustering will be minimal.
 However, for mock studies such as that performed here, the effect can dominate the results.
-Both issues related to the galaxy catalog can be addressed easily: (a) perform efficient \textbf{galaxy clustering} so the marginalization is carried out over \emph{independent host environments} rather than over many correlated galaxies in the same large-scale structure, and (b) ensure follow-up catalogs have \textbf{fill factors near unity}, so host-galaxy incompleteness does not introduce field-dependent selection biases.
+Several improvements can be made in the future: (a) computing the selection function individually for each mini-catalog built for golden or silver dark siren (b) performing efficient galaxy clustering algorithm so the marginalization is carried out over independent host environments rather than over many correlated galaxies in the same large-scale structure, and (c) ensuring follow-up catalogs have fill factors near unity, so host-galaxy incompleteness does not introduce field-dependent selection biases.